Network and Federation Settings, STUN/TURN Servers

 If you plan to migrate the server to another IP address, all you need to do is to add the new IP address to the External addresses list beforehand.
 This will help client apps to store the new address right after the next connection to the server in advance.

-To edit the External addresses list, mark the Specify checkbox.
+To edit the External addresses list, check the Specify checkbox.

-When the external address is adopted, go to the Web → Settings section section in the control panel and change the external address of the web page to a public IP (indicated in the External addresses list).
-Then restart the server so that external users can connect to it from outside.
+After you have changed the address to an external one, go to the section Web → Settings of the server control panel and change the external website address to the public IP (which you specified in the list External addresses).
+Then, restart the server to allow external users to connect from outside.

 This guide does not cover TCP port forwarding or DNS names.
 You can learn more about these topics in your network equipment manuals.

-Federation mode allows TrueConf Server users to make calls and participate in conferences with users of other TrueConf Server instances.
-Besides, it enables users from different servers to communicate in chats.
-Federation is available only in the full version of TrueConf Server (e.g., when purchasing additional licenses of any type).
-There is no limit on the number of servers that can be federated.
-The limits on group conferences will correspond to the limits applied to the TrueConf Server instance which initiated the connection.
+Federation mode enables users TrueConf Server to make calls and join conferences with users from other TrueConf Server, as well as exchange chat messages.
+Federation is available only in the full version of TrueConf Server (for example, when purchasing additional licenses of any type).
+There is no limit to the number of servers that can be federated.
+The limitations on conducting group conferences will correspond to the limitations of the TrueConf Server initiating the connection.

 Requirements for the correct work of federation:

-For more information on how a client application can find the server, refer to the section on the configuration of automatic connection.
+For more details on how the client application can locate the server, refer to the section on configuring automatic connection.

 Federation has to be configured on both servers to ensure that they are accessible to each other according to the rules mentioned above.
 To do it: